pachyderm/pachyderm/doc/docs/master/getting_started/local_installation.md

       environment**.
 It is meant to help you learn and experiment quickly with Pachyderm.
       - A local installation is designed for a **single-node cluster**.
-      This cluster uses local storage on disk and does not create a PersistentVolume (PV).
+      This cluster uses local storage on disk and does not create a Persistent Volumes (PVs).
 If you want to deploy a production multi-node cluster, follow the instructions for your cloud provider or on-prem installation as described in [Deploy Pachyderm](../../deploy-manage/deploy/).
       New Kubernetes nodes cannot be added to this single-node cluster.